The debt collection process: what to expect

 What frequency options are available for a Lowell payment plan?

-We understand that everyone’s situation is different – some people receive a wage, some people receive benefits, some people receive both.
-To help make your payment plan fit your finances, we’re able to offer you payment plans that are weekly, fortnightly, four-weekly or monthly.
+We understand that everyone’s situation is different – some people receive a wage, some people receive benefits, and some people receive both.
+To help make your payment plan fit your finances, we’re able to offer you payment plans that are weekly, fortnightly, four-weekly, or monthly.

 What are the different payment methods I can use?